SlimeKnights/slimeknights.github.io/_posts/2026-01-05-slimeworld-update.md

 Sling modifiers such as springing, flinging, bonking, and warping now have modifier hooks, letting traits such as insatiable, momentum, valiant, or crystalshot interact with them.

+As part of this update, we also fixed a bug where knockback resistance was not properly syncing to client, causing it to be ignored by slings.
+This update restores the intended functionality where too much knockback resistance stops you from moving from flinging and springing.

 ### Rebalances

 {% include update/image.html name="rebalances" alt="Fishing rod hitting a test dummy." %}